Out of concern for the spread of Covid-19, Friday Musicale has decided to not host the 2021 competition. We will see you again in 2022.

-This is Friday Musicale’s annual Outstanding Young Pianist Competition and Concert showcasing Jacksonville’s immense piano talent.
+Friday Musicale’s annual Outstanding Young Pianist Competition and Concert showcases Jacksonville’s immense piano talent.
 Talented young students from around the First Coast are nominated by their piano teachers to audition for a performance slot on the recital at Friday Musicale.
-Pianists in 5th to 12 grade are welcome to compete in solo piano, concerto, piano ensemble, and chamber ensemble categories.
+Pianists in the 5th to the 12th grade are welcome to compete in solo piano, concerto, piano ensemble, and chamber ensemble categories.
 All competitor’s benefit from adjudication by a panel of distinguished artists.

 The Friday Musicale Outstanding Young Pianists Competition is now entering it’s 18th year.
 Founders Mary Lou Krosnick and Joyce Adams began the competition to highlight young pianists who were performing classical music at the highest level.
-The competition, now coordinated by Michael Mastronicola, continues to attract extraordinary young pianists to Friday Musicale’s wonderful venue.
+The competition, has been coordinated by UNF Professor Michael Mastronicola.
+The 2020 competition was Mr. Mastronicola’s last year coordinating.
+Friday Musicale thanks him for his many years of service.
+Dr. Eric Becher will take over with the coordination starting with the 2021 competition.

 Teachers are to complete and submit application.
 Applications only accepted online.
-If you don’t receive confirmation of your application within 48 hours after completing it, please contact Jeff at 904-355-7584.
+If you don’t receive confirmation of your application within 48 hours after completing it, please contact us at 904-355-7584.

 The six categories are: